Arunmohan8870/google_flights/README.md

 # FlightSearch - Google Flights

-A responsive flight search application built with React, TypeScript, and Tailwind CSS.
+A responsive flight search application built with React, Material-UI, TypeScript, and Tailwind CSS.
 Search, filter, and compare flights with a modern, intuitive interface.

 ## ✈️ Features